$20 Down Payment Car Insurance: What It Means and How to Get It

 Some states make $20 realistic.
 Others make it hard to get a payment that low

 Where you live matters more than which insurer you pick.
-A driver with a clean record in Ohio can realistically hit $20.
-The same driver in Michigan or New York may not get below $60 no matter what they do.
-State minimum requirements, local claim rates and how insurers are allowed to price policies all affect your first payment before anything else.
+A driver with a clean record in Ohio can realistically reach $20.
+The same driver in Michigan or New York may not get below $60 no matter what coverage level or insurer they choose.
+State minimum requirements, local claim rates, premium taxes and state pricing regulations (including rules on minimum down payment percentages and installment fees) all affect your first payment before any other factor.

 4. 4